D7460N/D7460N.dev/ADD.md

 <h3 id="w3c">: : W3C/WHATWG "LIVING" STANDARD : :</h3>

-[^1] The best way for websites and or web applications to stay compatible with the future is to be W3C/WHATWG standards compliant and accessible on any device with an authorized network connected web browser from anywhere in the world.<br />`[ company goal ]`
+[^1] To ensure future compatibility for websites or web applications, adherence to W3C/WHATWG standards is crucial.
+Additionally, accessibility across any device equipped with an authorized network-connected web browser, from any location worldwide, is key.<br />`[ company goal ]`

 <br />